SteelCompendium/data-gen/Adventures/Bay of Blackbottom.md

 #### DECK DRAMA

-Two women, a human and a high elf, are heading to Blackbottom on their honeymoon.
+Two women, a [[Human|human]] and a high elf, are heading to Blackbottom on their honeymoon.
 The elf, Waves of Moonlight on a Shore of Glass, accidentally dropped her wedding ring overboard.
-The human, Lorelei, has yelled for the ship’s guards.
+The [[Human|human]], Lorelei, has yelled for the ship’s guards.
 Just before the heroes’ arrival, Lorelei jumped overboard to grab the fine porcelain ring, which is light enough to float.
 Having failed to anticipate the choppiness of the ship’s wake, she is now desperately trying—and failing—to hold her head above water as the Revelation sails away.

 While crew members work to dispatch a lifeboat, a hero can dive into the water and attempt a rescue with an easy Might test: